-Toby’s Place will become a safe haven for the “hidden homeless” throughout the Midlands.
+Toby’s Place is a safe haven for the “hidden homeless” throughout the Midlands.
 Our goal is to employ a holistic approach in helping equip women with life skills needed for responsible living in order to help provide a sustainable life for them and their children.
-With the help of our generous community, Oliver Gospel Mission will build and operate this new center with an emphasis on transforming lives empowered by the gospel of Jesus Christ and equipping women with the skills to maintain stable, secure employment and housing.
-Women will have the opportunity to meet with professional licensed counselors, attend life skill classes, and learn job skills to get them back in the work force.
+With the help of our generous community, Oliver Gospel Mission has built and is operating this new center with an emphasis on transforming lives empowered by the gospel of Jesus Christ and equipping women with the skills to maintain stable, secure employment and housing.
+Women have the opportunity to meet with professional licensed counselors, attend life skill classes, and learn job skills to get them back in the work force.
 Our goal is to break the generational homeless cycle for the homeless women and homeless women with children who will walk through the doors of Toby’s Place

 Please prayerfully consider how you will partner with us to break the generational cycle of homelessness in our community.